vivek306/smartdesk/README.md

 Once you login your screen should say something like
 <b>pi@raspbmc :</b>

-There is a great tutorial for Rasbian OS (http://dataplicity.com/get-started/raspberry-pi/).
+There is a great tutorial for Rasbian OS (http://dataplicity.com/get-started/raspberry-pi/), but for RaspBMC there are some minor changes

-<h4>1 - </h4> 'Bake a pi'.
+<h4>1 - 'Bake a pi'</h4>

 Just before 'Install the dataplicity examples' you got to sudo install git and ssl certificates